one child every child trainee excellence awards

 Ten awards of $10,000

-The research must:
+Indigenous research proposals must:

-• focus on Indigenous methodologies;
+• use Indigenous methodologies;

-• be well-connected with Indigenous communities;
+• connect with Indigenous communities;

 • initial community engagement